Version: Unity 6.1 Alpha (6000.1)

 Shadow performance

-Real-time shadows have quite a high rendering overhead; any GameObjectsThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
+Rendering real-time shadows has a high performance impact.
+Any GameObjectsThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info

 See in Glossary

-that might cast shadows must first be rendered into the shadow map and then that map will be used to render objects that might receive shadows.
+that might cast shadows must first be rendered into the shadow map and then that map is used to render objects that might receive shadows.

 Soft shadows have a greater rendering overhead than hard shadows, but this only affects the GPU and does not cause much extra CPU work.